tkdguy/landing/src/pages/docs/modding/loading-mods.md

 ### Loading Mods / Custom Zombies Maps for BO1

-1. Navigate to the T5 Plutonium Folder by pressing `Win+R` and pasting `%localappdata%\Plutonium\storage\t5` into it, and hitting Ok.
+1\.
+Navigate to the T5 Plutonium Folder by pressing `Win+R` and pasting `%localappdata%\Plutonium\storage\t5` into it, and hitting Ok.

-2. Create a folder called `mods`
+2\.
+Create a folder called `mods`

 ![img](/images/docs/modding/loading-mods/bo1-mods.png)

-3. Place any mods in that folder.
+3\.
+Place any mods in that folder.

+__Note:__ Mods for multiplayer must have their folder name start with `mp_`.

+4\.
+Load the mod via the in-game "Mods" menu.

+5\.
+If you want to play on a custom zombies map you need to first load it via the "Mods" menu, then start it via the console by running the command `map mapname`.
+You can find the name of the map by looking at it's files in the mods folder (e.g. `zombie_kow`).